LinguaPhylo/linguaPhylo.github.io/about.md

 ### Greek letters

-In the LPhyStudio command line console, greek letters can be input by using latex style (e.g. typing \alpha), and then it will get converted to the Unicode after the following space is typed.
+In the LPhyStudio command line console, greek letters can be inputted by using latex style (e.g. typing `\alpha`), and then it will get converted to the Unicode after the following space is typed.
 Copy-and-paste also does the tricks.